RafayelRyuk/ecommerce-app/README.md

 # ecommerce-app
-this fronet-end and back-end app let's add current products to shopping card and write down the sum of all products.
+This fronet-end and back-end app let's add current products to shopping card and write down the sum of all products.
 If downloaded needed to install Express - Node.js web application framework.